 - Only electronic abstracts will be accepted.
 Please Please click here to submit a concurrent session.

 - Notification of acceptance will be sent out in late October.

 - Presentations may not market products or services; exhibit space is available for that purpose.

 - If accepted, presenters must register for the conference.
 As a small gesture of our appreciation for all the hard work in preparing your presentation, we will offer a limited-time discount on your registration fee.
 If you register and pay in full by the early-bird deadline, you will receive a 50 percent discount on your registration fee.
 All registrations received after this deadline will be charged the full registration rate.

 - In addition, no honoraria or travel expense reimbursement will be provided for any presenter submitting through “Call for Presentations."

 - The standard audio/visual equipment provided by NRHA includes LCD projectors, screens and podium microphones.
-Computers, TV/VCRs, phone line/internet connections, or other A/V equipment will NOT be provided.
+Computers must be provided by the speaker.
 If needed, it will be the responsibility of the presenters to make arrangements and provide payment for such equipment.
 Flip charts available upon request.Sessions are 75 minutes in length.